docpad-archive/documentation/01-start/04-deploy.html.md

 1. Inside your project directory, do the following:

-	1. Add [this `circle.yml` file](https://gist.githubusercontent.com/balupton/a10abaf708c835eed154/raw/circleci-main.yml) to your project with the marked modifications.
+	1. Add [this `circle.yml` file](https://gist.githubusercontent.com/balupton/a10abaf708c835eed154/raw/circleci-main.yml) to your project (make any necessary changes to the Custom Configuration section).

 	1. Commit and push the changes.